Pollution: Human health

-Pollution effects humans in every part of the world.
-An October 2017 study by the Lancet Commission on Pollution and Health found that global pollution, specifically toxic air, water, soils and workplaces, kills nine million people annually, which is triple the number of deaths caused by AIDS, tuberculosis and malaria combined, and 15 times higher than deaths caused by wars and other forms of human violence.
+Pollution affects humans in every part of the world.
+An October 2017 study by the Lancet Commission on Pollution and Health found that global pollution, specifically toxic air, water, soil and workplaces, kills nine million people annually, which is triple the number of deaths caused by AIDS, tuberculosis and malaria combined, and 15 times higher than deaths caused by wars and other forms of human violence.
 The study concluded that "pollution is one of the great existential challenges of the Anthropocene era.
-Pollution endangers the stability of the Earth’s support systems and threatens the continuing survival of human societies."
+Pollution endangers the stability of the Earth's support systems and threatens the continuing survival of human societies."

 Adverse air quality can kill many organisms, including humans.
 Ozone pollution can cause respiratory disease, cardiovascular disease, throat inflammation, chest pain, and congestion.
-A 2010 analysis estimated that 1.2 million people died prematurely each year in China because of air pollution.
-The high smog levels China has been facing for a long time can do damage to humans' bodies and cause different diseases.
-The WHO estimated in 2007 that air pollution causes half a million deaths per year in India.
+A 2010 analysis estimated that 1.2 million people died prematurely each year in China alone because of air pollution.
+China's high smog levels can damage the human body and cause various diseases.
+In 2019, air pollution caused 1.67 million deaths in India (17.8% of total deaths nationally).
 Studies have estimated that the number of people killed annually in the United States could be over 50,000.
 A study published in 2022 in GeoHealth concluded that energy-related fossil fuel emissions in the United States cause 46,900–59,400 premature deaths each year and PM2.5-related illness and death costs the nation $537–$678 billion annually.
+In the US, deaths caused by coal pollution were highest in 1999, but decreased sharply after 2007.
+The number dropped by about 95% by 2020, as coal plants have been closed or have scrubbers installed.

-Water pollution causes approximately 14,000 deaths per day, mostly due to contamination of drinking water by untreated sewage in developing countries.
-For example, an estimated 500 million Indians have no access to a proper toilet, Over ten million people in India fell ill with waterborne illnesses in 2013, and 1,535 people died, most of them children.
+In 2019, water pollution caused 1.4 million premature deaths.
+Contamination of drinking water by untreated sewage in developing countries is an issue, for example, over 732 million Indians (56% of the population) and over 92 million Ethiopians (92.9% of the population) do not have access to basic sanitation.
+In 2013, over 10 million people in India fell ill with waterborne illnesses, and 1,535 people died, most of them children.
 As of 2007, nearly 500 million Chinese lack access to safe drinking water.

 Acute exposure to certain pollutants can have short and long term effects.
 Oil spills can cause skin irritations and rashes.
 Noise pollution induces hearing loss, high blood pressure, stress, and sleep disturbance.
 Mercury has been linked to developmental deficits in children and neurologic symptoms.
-Older people are majorly exposed to diseases induced by air pollution.
+Older people are significantly exposed to diseases induced by air pollution.
 Those with heart or lung disorders are at additional risk.
 Children and infants are also at serious risk.
-Lead and other heavy metals have been shown to cause neurological problems.
-Chemical and radioactive substances can cause cancer and as well as birth defects.
+Lead and other heavy metals have been shown to cause neurological problems, intellectual disabilities and behavioural problems.
+Chemical and radioactive substances can cause cancer and birth defects.